aosabook/500lines/search-engine/README.md

 are never too far from an exponentially growing sequence, which means that only a logarithmic number of segments can exist.

-So, if that's true, then this "middle ground" guarantees that your searches never get too slow;
+So, if that’s true, then this “middle ground” guarantees that your searches never get too slow;
-but how do we know that it guarantees that you don't waste too much time merging?
+but how do we know that it guarantees that you don’t waste too much time merging?

 Since every merge input